Contributions made by party committees

 Similarly, in the case of a publication or broadcast supporting several candidates, the allocation is based on the ratio of space or time devoted to each candidate to total space or time for all candidates.

-For attributions to a candidate who is clearly identified in mass mailings that expressly advocate the election of that clearly identified federal candidate and refer to other candidates of the party only generically (e.g. “Vote for John Doe and our great Freedom Party team”), see AO 2006-11.
+For attributions to a candidate who is clearly identified in mass mailings that expressly advocate the election of that clearly identified federal candidate and refer to other candidates of the party only generically (for example, “Vote for John Doe and our great Freedom Party team”), see AO 2006-11.

 Note that expenses for opinion polls are subject to the allocation rules at 11 CFR 106.4.